Gregorio Marañón: Life and work

-An austere, humanist and liberal man, he is considered one of the most brilliant Spanish intellectuals of the 20th century.
-Besides his erudition, he also stands out for his elegant literary style.
-As many other thinkers of his time, he involved himself socially and politically: he was a Republican and fought the Miguel Primo de Rivera dictatorship (he was condemned to jail for a month) and showed his disagreement with Spanish communism.
-Moreover, he supported the Second Spanish Republic in its beginnings, but later criticised it because of its lack of cohesion among the Spanish people.
+An austere, humanist and liberal man, he was a prominent Spanish intellectual of the 20th century.
+He was noted for his extensive scholarly work and for his literary style characterized by clarity and precision.
+Like many contemporaries, he engaged in social and political life: he was a Republican and opposed the Miguel Primo de Rivera dictatorship—an opposition that resulted in a one-month prison sentence— and expressed criticism of Spanish communism.
+He initially supported the Second Spanish Republic, but later criticised it because of its lack of cohesion among the Spanish people.

 Probably after going away from Madrid (around January 1937), and when asked his opinion of republican Spain, Marañón spoke in a meeting of French intellectuals as follows: "You don't need to try very hard, my friends; listen to this: eighty-eight percent of teachers from Madrid, Valencia and Barcelona (the three universities which, alongside Murcia's, had stayed on the republican side) have been forced to exile abroad.
 And do you know why?
 Simply because they were afraid of being murdered by the reds (communists in Spain), despite many of the threatened intellectuals were thought of as left-wing men."

 In the article "Liberalism and Communism", published in Revue de Paris on 15 December 1937, he clearly expressed his change of opinion towards the Second Republic: